About Zimame Trading Co

 As he is scales down that business he hopes to be more able to be involved with the day to day running of Zimame.

 Jillian continues to work part-time as a textile artist, occassionally running workshops in weaving and dyeing, and attending craft fairs.
+In 2017 she was a maker at the award winning Contemporary Craft Festival at Bovey Tracey in Devon.

 She is a founder member of the Peter Tavy Guild of Weavers, Spinners and Dyers, and was a member of the former Textile Forum Southwest participating in their final event -Mapping the Future Exhibition in 2012, with work based around the slave trade/ fairtrade themes.